ACINQ/eclair/README.md

 ### Installing Eclair

-Eclair is developped in [Scala](https://www.scala-lang.org/), a powerful functional language that runs on the JVM, and is packaged as a JAR (Java Archive) file.
+Eclair is developed in [Scala](https://www.scala-lang.org/), a powerful functional language that runs on the JVM, and is packaged as a JAR (Java Archive) file.
 We provide 2 different packages, which internally use the same core libraries:
 * eclair-node, which is a headless application that you can run on servers and desktops, and control from the command line
 * eclair-node-gui, which also includes a JavaFX GUI

-To run Eclair, you first need to install Java, We recommend that you use [Open JDK 11](https://jdk.java.net/11/).
-Eclair will also run on Oracle JDK1.8, Oracle JDK11, and other versions of OpenJDK but we don't recommend using them.
+To run Eclair, you first need to install Java, we recommend that you use [OpenJDK 11](https://jdk.java.net/11/).
+Eclair will also run on Oracle JDK 1.8, Oracle JDK 11, and other versions of OpenJDK but we don't recommend using them.

 Then download our latest [release](https://github.com/ACINQ/eclair/releases) and depending on whether or not you want a GUI run the following command:
 * with GUI: